eru2024/laskarai-mlt-recommendationsystem/laporan_submission.md

 ## Data Understanding

 The dataset used in this project is sourced from the Indonesia Tourism Destination dataset available on Kaggle ([link](https://www.kaggle.com/datasets/aprabowo/indonesia-tourism-destination?select=tourism_with_id.csv)).
-The dataset comprises approximately 400 unique tourist attractions distributed across five major Indonesian cities, dummy user data with 300 users, and a ratings dataset containing 10,000 entries of user-place interactions.
-The data presents an opportunity to build a recommendation system by leveraging both descriptive features of destinations and user ratings.
+This dataset contains detailed information on 437 unique tourist attractions located across five major Indonesian cities, data for 300 users, and a ratings dataset comprising 10,000 entries of user-place interactions.
+This rich dataset provides an opportunity to develop a recommendation system that leverages both descriptive features of destinations and user-generated ratings.

 ### Variable Description
 This dataset also consists of 3 variables, namely:
-1. place: contains information on tourist attractions in 5 major cities in Indonesia totaling ~400
+1. place: contains information on 437 tourist attractions across 5 major cities in Indonesia
 2. user: contains dummy user data to make recommendation features based on user
 3. rating: contains 3 columns, namely the user, the place, and the rating given, serves to create a recommendation system based on the rating